Did you know?

 It is believed that Helicoprion was a carnivore that specialized in bites.
 A diet of soft-bodied prey is theorized as indicated by Helicoprion’s distinctive saw-like teeth whorl and absence of tooth loss since hard-shelled animals would easily slip out of the jaw.

-There is the emerging suggestion that Helicoprion has always been a predator of soft-bodied creatures such as invertebrates and mollusks, especially cephalopods such as octopuses.
-It is not considered that Helicoprion and related species had teeth that replaced themselves as quickly as present sharks.
+It is suggested by some researchers that the Helicoprion was always a predator of soft-bodied creatures such as invertebrates and mollusks, especially cephalopods such as octopuses.
+Their teeth didn’t replace themselves as quickly as present sharks.

 Reproduction

-Virtually there isn’t any sufficient evidence that explored or even theorized how Helicoprion reproduced.
-As of now, the available fossils don’t possess notable sexual characteristics to determine the sexual dimorphism of Helicoprion.
-However, it is plausible to assume that Helicoprion had similar mating mechanisms comparable to modern-day shark species.
+Virtually there isn’t any sufficient evidence that explored or even theorized how they reproduced.
+As of now, the available fossils don’t possess notable sexual characteristics to determine their sexual dimorphism.
+It is assumed that Helicoprion followed a similar mating behavior pattern as of modern-day sharks.

-In order to release sperm and fertilize the female shark’s eggs, the male shark will put his clasper into the female’s cloaca.
+To release sperm and fertilize the female shark’s eggs, the male shark will put itsclasper into the female’s cloaca.
 As the eggs develop, they resemble sharks but remain considerably smaller.
 When the moment is right, they muscle their way out of the womb.
-It is possible that Helicoprion followed a similar mating behavior pattern.

 Threats